angacom expo

 Which approach is better for improving system reliability?

-SRE provides a more structured approach specifically designed for improving system reliability through error budgets, SLOs, and reliability-focused engineering.
-However, DevOps practices also contribute to reliability through better collaboration and automated testing.
-The most effective approach often combines DevOps cultural elements with SRE’s methodical reliability engineering practices.
+SRE also provides a more structured approach specifically aimed at improving system reliability through concepts like error budgets, SLOs, and reliability-specific engineering.
+Though, DevOps practices provide the fundamentals to promote reliability through improved collaboration and automated testing.
+The most effective method is often a combination of the cultural elements of DevOps and the rigor of reliability engineering practices from SRE.

 Can businesses implement both SRE and DevOps together?

-Yes, businesses can and often do implement both SRE and DevOps together.
-DevOps provides the cultural foundation and collaboration framework, while SRE offers specific implementation patterns for achieving reliability.
-Many successful organizations use DevOps principles broadly while implementing SRE practices for mission-critical systems and services.
+Yes, organizations can and often do implement SRE and DevOps together.
+DevOps is a cultural foundation and framework to promote better collaboration; SRE implementation patterns build on the foundation to support reliability.
+Many organizations are recognized as successful in adopting DevOps principles broadly and adopt SRE principles for mission-critical systems and services.

 What skills are required to become an SRE vs. a DevOps engineer?